-The outcomes of the consultation on the report may well influence the way in which the Council develops its work on standards in the future.
+The outcomes of the consultation on the report may well influence the way in which the Council develops its standard work in the future.
 Further, the report's emphasis of the importance of 'common standards', where possible, mirrors the approach taken by the Council in publishing its five key standards.